-TIEC proposes an ROE set at 9.5 percent.352 In support, TIEC provides the following quantitative analyses to develop a range of 9 percent to 10 percent: Constant DCF, Multi-Stage DCF, CAPM, and RP.353 TIEC explains that its recommendation is consistent with market conditions and the declining cost of capital for utilities like Atmos.354 TIEC shows that the average ROEs for local gas delivery utilities has declined steadily over the last decade-10.40 percent in 2006, 10.15 percent in 2010, and 9.45 percent in 2016.355 TIEC also considers Atmos's favorable regulatory environment that has allowed it to secure multiple rate increases through interim proceedings since GUD No. 10000.356 TIEC's quantitative estimates are as follows: DCF-8.47 percent to 9.8 percent; and Risk Premium-8.25 percent to 9.8 percent.357 Together, TIEC's estimates range from 7.45 percent to 11.85 percent.
+TIEC proposes an ROE set at 9.5 percent.353 In support, TIEC provides the following quantitative analyses to develop a range of 9 percent to 10 percent: Constant DCF, Multi-Stage DCF, CAPM, and RP.354 TIEC explains that its recommendation is consistent with market conditions and the declining cost of capital for utilities like Atmos.355 TIEC shows that the average ROEs for local gas delivery utilities has declined steadily over the last decade-10.40 percent in 2006, 10.15 percent in 2010, and 9.45 percent in 2016.356 TIEC also considers Atmos's favorable regulatory environment that has allowed it to secure multiple rate increases through interim proceedings since GUD No. 10000.357 TIEC's quantitative estimates are as follows: DCF-8.47 percent to 9.8 percent; Multi-Stage DCF-7.45 percent to 9.8 percent; CAPM-8.10 percent to 11.85 percent; and Risk Premium-8.25 percent to 9.8 percent.358 Together, TIEC's estimates range from 7.45 percent to 11.85 percent.

-TIEC argues that Atmos's actual operational and financial characteristics are less risky than the standalone pipeline companies Atmos uses in its proxy group.358 TIEC recommends an ROE of 9.50 percent based on two different proxy groups-one consisting of nine pipelines and one consisting of six LDCs with similar investment risk to Atmos.359 TIEC explains that when evaluating an appropriate ROE for Atmos, it is important to consider Atmos Energy's market cost of capital because Atmos's only source of capital is Atmos Energy.360 TIEC says that Atmos Energy's cost of capital is- low and declining and that since GUD No. 10000 was decided, Atmos Energy's credit rating improved from "BBB+" to "A" by S&P, with a current credit outlook of "Stable."361 During the same period, TIEC notes that Atmos Energy's returns have significantly outpaced the S&P 500 and a peer group of utility companies.362 TIEC highlights that Atmos Energy, in its 2016 Annual Report, touted its 14-year annual earnings growth streak and 33-year annual dividend growth
+TIEC argues that Atmos's actual operational and financial characteristics are less risky than the standalone pipeline companies Atmos uses in its proxy group.359 TIEC recommends an ROE of 9.50 percent based on two different proxy groups-one consisting of nine pipelines and one consisting of six LDCs with similar investment risk to Atmos.360 TIEC explains that when evaluating an appropriate ROE for Atmos, it is important to consider Atmos Energy's market cost of capital because Atmos's only source of capital is Atmos Energy.361 TIEC says that Atmos Energy's cost of capital is low and declining and that since GUD No. 10000 was decided, Atmos Energy's credit rating improved from "BBB+" to "A" by S&P, with a current credit outlook of "Stable."362 During the same period, TIEC notes that Atmos Energy's returns have significantly outpaced the S&P 500 and a peer group of utility companies.363 TIEC highlights that Atmos Energy, in its 2016 Annual Report, touted its 14-year annual earnings growth streak and 33-year annual dividend growth